 Application Process: Green Card (Permanent Residence)

-To petition for a family member to receive a green card (permanent residence), you begin by filing Form I-130, Petition for Alien Relative.
+To petition for a family member to receive a Green Card (permanent residence), begin by filing Form I-130, Petition for Alien Relative.
 This form establishes the family relationship that exists between you and your relative.
-Sometimes the I-130 can be filed together with an application for permanent residence, officially know as Form I-485, Application to Register Permanent Residence or Adjust Status.
+Sometimes the I-130 can be filed together with an application for permanent residence, officially known as Form I-485, Application to Register Permanent Residence or Adjust Status.
 This is discussed below.